 The Human Communication course serves to introduce the student to basic principles of human communication and apply those principles of effectively communication in the work environment.
 This course is designed to develop the students written and verbal communication.
-This course is designed to address the need employers have for skilled employees who are proficient at problem-solving and developing their soft skills and will be required to participate in group discussion, group presentations, and individual presentations, and individual presentation on real-world practical applications.
+This course is designed to address the need employers have for skilled employees who are proficient at problem-solving and developing their soft skills and will be required to participate in group discussion, group presentations, and individual presentations, and individual presentations.